pawelpaszki/algorithms-assign2/README.md

 # algorithms-assign2
 This project is the second assignment in Algorithms - programming module in second year Applied Computing course.

-The main aims of this assignment is to write a Java program that can:
+The main aims of this assignment were to write a Java program that can:

 - Load existing movie, user and rating data into a Java program.
 - Develop a suitable data serializer.